Abu-Bakr-Mohamed/White-Lotus---Hospital-Management-System---Demo-Website/README.md

 Now in order for the website to use the database you have to import it in MySQL (phpMyAdmin), you will find the database file in the project folder, it is named "hms_whitelotus.sql"

-Now you can click on admin button of the Apache model in XAMPP to open the website, or you can just type localhost in the browser and it should take you to a directory where all projects exist, you should find White Lotus there, click on it and enjoy navigating the website and testing it! :)
+Now you can click on admin button of the Apache model in XAMPP to open the website, or you can just type localhost in the browser and it should take you to a directory where all projects exist, you should find White Lotus there, click on it and navigate to "landing" folder, now enjoy navigating the website and testing it! :)